 If you’re brand new to the mortgage lending process, the term “private lending” might be new to you.
-Most first-time home buyers think that the only place you can get a mortgage is a bank, or maybe a mortgage broker.
+Most first-time home buyers in Saskatchewan think that the only place you can get a mortgage is a bank, or maybe a mortgage broker.
 However, the industry serving borrowers is much bigger and has many more options — including private lending.

 You probably already knew this, but just to be clear — a “mortgage” is a loan that real property secures.
 The mortgage contract, or note, indicates that you have taken out money and used the real property as the security in case of default.
 For, most people, the payment they make on their mortgage each month is the biggest check they write (or draft they authorize), and the real property that they buy constitutes the largest single investment that they will make.

-Private lenders serve borrowers who have the means to pay off a note but who lack some of the documentation that the banks require in order to approval a traditional mortgage.
+Private Lenders help Borrowers who have the means to pay off a note but who lack some of the documentation that the banks require in order to approve a traditional mortgage.
 Some people have gone through credit problems in the past that have their score too low; others have difficulty with income verification, either because they have changed employers several times in the past few years, or they work for themselves, and so there is no third-party verification for their income claims.

 You can expect to pay a higher interest rate for a private loan that you would through a bank, often as high as 10 or 12 percent.
 However, you should also expect a shorter term, something along the lines of a year or two.
 The idea is that you start making payments while you move into the property that you want, while you work on fixing your credit, or spiffing up your income history, so that you can get bank approval before the term expires, and then you can get a better interest rate at renewal.